LIONant-depot/xproperty/documentation/Documentation.md

 In C++ we have the concept of base object with virtual functions.
 This means that we should support only having a base class and still recognizance the entire hierarchy.
 This is done in cpp with virtual functions.
 We can also support that but your base class must include the 'xproperty::base' in your base class.
+This will indicate that we are going to be using virtual functions.
+Also you need to override the 'getProperties' function.

 ```cpp
 struct base1 : xproperty::base